 Assessment in the Foundation Stage takes the form of both formal and informal observations, photographic evidence and through planned activities.
 Assessment is completed regularly and involves both the teacher and other adults, as appropriate.
-The collection of assessment data in the Foundation Stage Profile is a statutory requirement.
+Teachers make regular assessments of children's learning and use this information to ensure that future planning reflects identified needs.